Condos and Colocation

 Cooling

 The facility has adequate cooling (N+1 redundant) to ensure continuous operation.
-However, customers are strongly encouraged to follow these guidelines to ensure the proper cooling environment is maintained at all times.
+However, customers are strongly encouraged to follow these guidelines to ensure the proper cooling environment is always maintained.
+The data center at MARCC is air- cooled; no water-cooling is available.

 Cables

-Should rest on cable trays (provided).
-There is no under the floor space for cabling.
-Cable management should be done in accordance with local, state and national electrical, fire and safety standards and law.
+These should rest on cable trays (provided).
+There is no space under the floor for cabling.
+Cable management should be done in accordance with local, state and national electrical, fire and safety standards and legal requirements.

 Network

-ARCH has a redundant 10Gb/s connection to Internet2, and 100Gb/s connectivity to the Homewood, East Baltimore and to UMCP campuses.
+MARCC has a redundant 100Gb/s connection to Internet2, and 100Gb/s connectivity to the Homewood, East Baltimore and to UMCP campuses.
 Connections to different research buildings vary according to the Hopkins Research Network (HORNET).
-Customers are required to purchase network hardware to connect to the ARCH network via 10Gb/s or 40Gb/s.
-Customers should also plan for network technology refresh cycle of about 5 years.
+Customers are required to purchase network hardware to connect to the MARCC network via 10Gb/s or 40Gb/s.
+Customers should also plan for a network technology refresh cycle of about 5 years.
 All network switches, routers, firewalls will be managed by IT@JH.
-Customers should discuss with ARCH and JHU IT any network needs, security and options to implement them.
+Customers should discuss with MARCC and JHU IT their network needs, security measures and options to implement them.

 Access

 Remote access, as well as physical access, to the facility is provided for authorized personnel.
-Automated monitoring for environmentals and security is available on a 24×7 basis.
+Automated monitoring for environmental conditions and security is available on a 24×7 basis.

 Inventory

-Customers agree to provide all necessary information about their equipment to keep proper inventory.
-This includes hardware type, power and cooling requirements, weight.
+Customers agree to provide all necessary information about their equipment to allow MARCC to keep the inventory up-to-date.
+This includes hardware type, power and cooling requirements, and weight.

 Warranty

-All equipment should have at least a five (5) year warranty or maintenance contract.
-Equipment can be operated up to five (5) years and customers should plan for refresh cycles.
-Customers must provide proper information when servers are replaced.
+All equipment should have at least a three-year warranty or maintenance contract.
+Equipment can be operated for up to five years and customers should plan for refresh cycles.
+Customers must provide updated information when servers are replaced.

 Safety